exasol/connection-parameter-specification/README.md

 This repository contains a specification for unified parameters for connection definitions.

 For example, it specifies that the key for an AWS S3 bucket is named `s3Bucket`.
-By that we can offer a unified interface for across tools.
+By that we can offer a unified interface across tools.

 [Specification](specification.md)